 Cultural Studies:

-Science, History and Geography (The Great Lessons): aid in the discovery of scientific, geographical and historical concepts; examples include experiments, cartography, timeline of life and long-term study of people, animals, plants and places
+Science, History and Geography including The Great Lessons: aid in the discovery of scientific, geographical and historical concepts; examples include experiments, cartography, timeline of life and long-term study of people, animals, plants and places; currently, students participate in a weekly hands-on science lesson through our partnership with Learn Libre

-Art, Music, Drama and Dance/Movement: aid in self-discovery, developing an appreciation for the arts, celebrating diversity and establishing a sense of community; examples include artist study, yoga, dance genres
+Art, Music, Drama and Dance/Movement: aid in self-discovery, developing an appreciation for the arts, celebrating diversity and establishing a sense of community; currently, students participate in a weekly music class with our community partner, Piano Sensei, and a weekly art class with our community partner, Studio Beechmont

 Foreign Language: students have the opportunity to participate in a weekly guided foreign language lesson through our partnership with Outschool